Haus-des-Engagements/re-sharing/README.md

 * pre-commit hook
 * pytest

-## Deployment
-We currently deploy automatically the main branch to https://raum.apps.haus-des-engagements.de/ via caprover.

 ## Production

 ### Sentry

 Sentry is an error logging aggregator service.
-You can sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
+You can sign up for a free account at <https://sentry.io/> or download and host it yourself.
 The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

 You must set the DSN url in production.